-2.14 Address Identification Structures, Mailboxes and Signage
+2.19 Address Identification Structures, Mailboxes and Signage

 All address identification structures must be consistent with the architecture of the home and must be approved by the Architectural Review Committee.
-Mailboxes are limited to the community mailbox structure located near the entry gate.
+Mailboxes are limited to a future community mailbox structure located near the entry gate.